Cars · Resale guide

 Is the Hyundai Aura Still Worth It in 2026?

-Hyundai’s widespread service network across India means spare parts are readily available and service costs are generally reasonable.
-You won’t struggle to find a mechanic who understands the Aura, whether it’s an authorized service centre or a reliable third-party garage.
-The car’s engines (both petrol and diesel, if you find one) are known for their reliability and fuel efficiency, making it a practical choice for daily commutes and occasional highway trips.
+Hyundai’s widespread service network across India means spare parts are readily available and servicing is generally hassle-free and affordable.
+You won’t struggle to find a workshop or specific components for the Aura.
+The car’s engine options, particularly the 1.2L Kappa petrol and factory-fitted CNG variants, are known for their reliability and fuel efficiency, which are crucial factors in today’s market.

-Bottom line: If you’re looking for a dependable, feature-rich compact sedan for city driving with good mileage and easy maintenance, the Hyundai Aura is absolutely still a worthwhile consideration in 2026, provided you find a well-maintained unit.
+Bottom line: If you’re looking for a dependable, city-friendly sedan with good running costs and strong service support, the used Hyundai Aura in 2026 offers excellent value.

 Hyundai Aura Price Guide